 Looking after your eyes is just as important as looking after any other part of your body.
 To keep your eyes in optimum condition and identify any potential problems before becoming serious, you should try and book regular eye examinations with your local optometrist.
 An optometrist will advise on any potential issues, refer you to a specialist and prescribe glasses and eyewear that you may need.

-If you already wear glasses, you probably already do go back to the optometrists regularly.
+If you already eyewear glasses, you probably already do go back to the optometrists regularly.
 However, it can be surprising how much your eyesight can change between visits.
-There is no harm in booking an appointment earlier than scheduled if you notice a difference in your vision or you feel something isn’t quite right.
+There is no harm in booking an appointment earlier than scheduled if you notice a difference in your vision or feel something isn’t quite right.

 Common Eye Conditions and Their Symptoms

-One symptom that you do need to be aware of that can be a sign of a more serious are if you notice flashes or dots in your vision.
+One symptom that you need to be aware of is a more serious sign if you notice flashes or dots in your vision.
 These often look like little fire crackles or flashes of lightning.
 If you experience these, you should get to an emergency room right away as it could be a sign that the retina has detached from your eye.

 It’s fairly obvious to tell when you have the symptoms of red-eye.
 Although generally, your eye may be bloodshot or red in color, it can appear in a few different ways where the whole eye is red or pink, the eye is bloodshot, or a few dull red lines appear in the corners of your eye and branch out toward your pupil.
-You may also experience irritation, burning, dryness and blurry vision.
+You may also experience irritation, burning, dryness, and blurry vision.

 Looking After Your Eyes

-One of the easiest ways to look after your eyes and to get conditions treated quickly is to have a regular check-up with your local optometrist.
+One of the easiest ways to look after your eyes and get conditions treated quickly is to have a regular check-up with your local optometrist.
 If you do this, they will be able to identify any problems before they become too serious and advise you on the best route forward.
 As well as doing this, eating healthily, doing regular exercise, and not smoking are all ways to help keep your eyes healthy.